-• Sprouts should be kept under cold temperature (e.g. 5 C) that will maintain product safety for the intended shelf life of the product.
+• Where appropriate, sprouts should be kept under cold temperature (e.g. 5?
+C) that will minimize microbial growth for the intended shelf life of the product.
 Regular and effective monitoring of temperature of storage areas and transport vehicles should be carried out.